- This event has passed.

 Sponsored by Digital Promise

-In this edWebinar, Mary Helen Immordino-Yang, EdD, Professor of Psychology, Rossier School of Education, University of Southern California; and Vic Vuchic, Chief Innovation Officer, Digital Promise Global, will explore how emotion is fundamentally tied to student learning.
-Vic will discuss the overall issue of learner variability in classrooms and walk through Digital Promise Global’s Learner Positioning System (LPS) web app, particularly how it addresses the factor of emotion in learning.
+In this edWebinar, Mary Helen Immordino-Yang, EdD, Professor of Education, Psychology and Neuroscience at the University of Southern California; and Medha Tare, Senior Research Scientist, explore how emotion is fundamentally tied to student learning.
+Medha discusses the overall issue of learner variability in classrooms and walk through Digital Promise Global’s Learner Positioning System (LPS) web app, particularly how it addresses the factor of emotion in learning.

 As background, learner variability has grown tremendously over the past 30 to 40 years.
 However, our education system has been slow to support millions of students who are bright, capable, and eager to learn, but are held back by traditional pathways designed for the mythical “average.”
 To meet this challenge, Digital Promise Global has developed the Learner Positioning SystemsTM (LPS) project.
 Steeped in learning science research, LPS helps educators and product developers understand how learners vary and provides instructional and product design strategies to support the full diversity of learners.

 This session will be of interest to PreK through elementary teachers and administrators, instructional technology coordinators, curriculum coordinators, and edtech developers and entrepreneurs.

 About the Presenters